-When you have symptoms such as abdominal pain, bloating, gas, and diarrhoea after consuming milk and other dairy products
+When you have symptoms such as abdominal pain, bloating, gas, and diarrhoea starting within a few hours after consuming milk and other dairy products

 A series of breath samples exhaled into a collector, or a series of blood samples drawn from a vein in your arm

 Overnight fasting is required; nothing but water is permitted.
-Avoid strenuous activities.
+Avoid strenuous activities and smoking several hours before testing.
 You may be instructed to brush your teeth and/or rinse your mouth with water prior to and during the breath test.

-Lactose tolerance tests measure hydrogen in the breath or changes in the level of glucose in the blood after a person is given a drink containing a standard amount of lactose, thus determining whether the individual is capable of proper digestion of lactose.
+Lactose tolerance tests measure hydrogen in the breath or changes in the level of glucose in the blood after a person is given a drink containing a standard amount of lactose, thus determining whether the individual is capable of digesting lactose.